draftpost0/draftpost0.github.io/index fun.md

 <br>

 ---
+current interest: trying to work out my current interest. there's only so much realism you can take before cutting off the oxygen supply to your own brain. keep coming up with good ideas then realising hard-hitting clinical depression is not a side effect of comedy and i shouldn't do it. so right now what all this is is an isolated experiment. whatever else i do needs a reason to exist. all of this is influenced by seeing a tweet in the last five minutes, by the way. burn the portfolio down.

-i want to and have written a variety of different things. stage plays and animated / live action tv scripts and sitcoms and sketch shows and operas and whatever else it is that i haven't attempted yet. most of these other projects are either driving me mad out of perfectionism or carrots dangled by a production company saying they can get them made so i don't want to mess that up posting them online. the entertainment industry is stupid. let's just say 'scripts' are also something i can do, and if you want to see these i can show you them.
+i want to and have written a variety of different things. stage plays and animated / live action tv scripts and sitcoms and sketch shows and operas and whatever else it is that i haven't attempted yet. most of these other projects are either driving me mad out of perfectionism or carrots dangled by a production company saying they can get them made so i don't want to mess that up posting them online. the entertainment industry is fucking stupid. let's just say 'scripts' are also something i can do, and if you want to see these i can show you them.

 the longer something i’ve written is, the harder i find assessing its quality. i look good in shorts.

 it would obviously be very nice to be commissioned or employed via e-mail but i will settle for being contacted by like-minded people with nice things to say.

+if you are commissioning me, generally if i write something it's because i'm interested in an idea, the money is good, or i'm being held at knifepoint. choose carefully.

 **thank you.**